 What is the PERCENTILE Function?

-In corporate finance, we can use the function to analyze the number of employees who scored above a certain percentile in a test.
+In corporate finance, we can use the function to analyze, for example, the number of employees who scored above a certain percentile on a test.

 In MS Excel 2010, the PERCENTILE function was replaced by the PERCENTILE.INC function.
 However, PERCENTILE is still available in current versions of Excel (stored in the list of compatibility functions).